-The EOSC Exchange is a catalogue and marketplace, through which an expansive range of research expertise and resources can be discovered, ordered and shared.
+The EOSC Exchange is a catalogue and marketplace which are made up of components including onboarding workflow and data transfer services, service and research product catalogues and dashboards, and EOSC resource search, discovery and recommender services.
+Together, these allow users to access, order and compose an expansive range of research expertise and resources can be discovered, ordered and shared.
 These resources cover storing, preserving and exploiting FAIR data, encouraging its re-use and maximising the value of research investment.

-Stated simply, the EOSC Exchange unlocks the potential of data, opening up opportunities for:
+Stated simply, the EOSC Exchange unlocked the potential of data, opening up opportunities for:

 - science communities to expose and share services, tools, software, etc., they have developed and refined over many years, for the benefit of other communities and larger-scale collaboration as well as potential wider exploitation